Liberty vs. Middle Tennessee NCAA Football Odds, Plays and Insights | October 9, 2021

 The Middle Tennessee Blue Raiders (2-3) are facing tough odds as 19.5-point underdogs heading into their matchup on Saturday, October 9, 2021 against the Liberty Flames (4-1).
-A total of 58 points has been set for this game.
+This game has an over/under of 58 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.